wolfricoz/ageverifier/docs/config.md

 Allows you to view the current configuration of the server.
 This command is not required to be run, but is useful to see what the current configuration is.

+## `/config cooldown cooldown:(number)`

+This command allows you to set or remove the cooldown period for specific actions within the server.
+The cooldown period is specified in minutes.
+If the cooldown is set to 0, it is disabled.